 Current Possible Options and Future of Personal Health Records

-The electronic personal health records are empowering patients to take an active part in their healthcare and bring increased participation with their healthcare provider.
-With patient portals, the EHR’s perform a fundamental role in the evolution of electronically empowered health information system.
+Electronic personal health records are empowering patients to take an active part in their healthcare and bring increased participation with their healthcare provider.
+With patient portals, the EHR’s perform a fundamental role in the evolution of electronically empowered health information systems.
 Patients will be increasingly willing to engage in their healthcare and access their records through online platforms.
 The development of self-management tools for patients will allow remote monitoring and motivate the adoption of personal health records.
 The actual worth of personal health records mainly lies within the shared data and opportunity for shared decision-making by the patient and provider.